Debt Settlement for Small Business Collection Claims in Canada

 - What is the nature of your relationship with the debtor?
 Do you want it to continue?

-Every situation is different and it’s wise to consult with a lawyer experienced in debt settlement.
-Also, with a LegalShield membership, you can have your provider lawyer help you draft the appropriate settlement paperwork once you’ve come to an agreement.
+Every situation is different and it’s wise to consult with a lawyer related to debt settlement.
+Also, with a LegalShield membership, you can have a provider lawyer draft the appropriate settlement paperwork under the 25% discount from their hourly rate for business matters, once you’ve come to an agreement.

 Key Features of Our Small Business Legal Plans